Kitchen Ergonomics: How to Design for Comfort and Flow

 Conclusion

 A well-designed ergonomic kitchen considers every detail.
-Work areas such as the stove, sink, and refrigerator should follow the kitchen triangle rule to ensure easy movement.
+Work areas such as the oven, sink, and refrigerator should follow the kitchen triangle rule to ensure easy movement.
 Countertops and appliances should be set at comfortable heights to minimize strain, while smart storage keeps everything accessible.
 Finally, layered lighting brings balance and atmosphere to the space.

 When these elements come together, the result is a kitchen that not only looks good but feels good to use every single day.